pat-alt/ECCCo.jl/dev/rebuttal/6zGr.md

     This is not performance-optimized code and the bulk of the runtime and allocation is driven by sampling through SGLD.
 Note that while in our experiments we chose to resample for each individual counterfactual explanation, in practice, sampling could be done once for a given dataset.
 In any case, the computational burden should typically be lower than the overhead involved in training a sufficiently expressive VAE for REVISE, for example.

 We also thank the reviewer for their suggestions and will take these on board.
-The "ECCCo" vs. "ECCCos" story actually caused us some headache: we eventually tried to highlight that *ECCCo* relates to the generator, hence shown in italic consistent with the other generators.
-Perhaps it makes more sense to drop the distinction between the two.